Microchip-MPLAB-Harmony/net_apps_sam_9x60/apps/iperf_demo/readme.md

 # TCP/IP iperf Demo

-The TCP iperf configuration demonstrates an iperf standard benchmark with the MPLAB Harmony TCP and UDP API.
+The iperf configuration demonstrates an iperf standard benchmark with the MPLAB Harmony TCP and UDP API.

-**TCP/IP TCP iperf Demo MHC Configuration**
+**TCP/IP iperf Demo MHC Configuration**

 The following Project Graph diagram shows the Harmony components included in the iperf Demo demonstration application.